amfairley/memorycards/PATCHNOTES.md

 3. The target audience and purpose of the site could be better described in the README.md file.
 This was addressed by updating the target audience to include those interest, or participating, in the [World Memory Championships](https://www.worldmemorychampionships.com/sport/) and the idea of Speed Cards is explained in the README file.
 4. On larger screens the card area and table area are too spread out horizontally
 5. More security needs to be implemented to reduce spam and ensure the safety of user data.
-6. A button to see the cards again once on the guessing stage would be nice.
-7. Set difficulties with set number of cards and checking chances would make it more streamlined.

 ### Assessor Feedback
 In order to address feedback from the project assessor, each item is logged here for reference when fixes and updates are documented later in this file.